Zeldazackman/Starbecue/vehicles/spov/removeSSVMdependency.md

 ## things to replace

--sound effects, find out which ones are stock
+- sound effects, find out which ones are stock

--
+- any status effects we may need, the indicator ones mainly